Are You Supposed to File Taxes as An American Living in Mexico?

 Yes, you read that right.
 For income generated anywhere in the world- the U.S. expects its cut.

 However, the IRS does have a tax treaty in place to help you avoid double taxation.
-This is known as Foreign Earned Income Exclusion or you may know it as FEIE.
+This is known as Foreign Earned Income Exclusion, also known as FEIE.
 I’ll get more into that further down.
 But before I get into FEIE, I’d like to note there is a minimum income the U.S. requires for the purposes of a tax return.

 Minimum Income To File A U.S. Tax Return